-Best time for a Fansipan trek would be between mid-November and March since in this time the weather in the north falls in winter, drier air, less rain and temperature low which will make your trek much more easier than it is in summer.
+The best time for a Fansipan trek would be between mid-November and March since in this time the weather in the north falls in winter, drier air, less rain, and the temperature is low which will make your trek much easier than it is in summer.

-For folks who are not capable of trekking on long hours, you still can reach the top of Fansipan by riding cable car.
-From 2016, Fansipan Legend, the highest, longest and most modern cable car system in the world has been opened for everyone who dreams of standing on top of ‘Roof of Indochina’.
+For folks who are not capable of trekking for long hours, you still can reach the top of Fansipan by riding cable cars.
+In 2016, Fansipan Legend, the highest, longest, and most modern cable car system in the world has been opened for everyone who dreams of standing on top of ‘Roof of Indochina’.

 Why not come up the 1800m-peaked dragon-jaw shaped mountain for the panoramic view of Sapa and Muong Hoa Valley.
-The path up is easy and on the mountaintop there is a Cloud Yard if you want to conquer all the way.
-At lower attitude, part of the mountain was made into a flower garden with hundreds of orchid kinds and other flowers.
+The path up is easy and on the mountaintop, there is a Cloud Yard if you want to conquer all the way.
+At a lower altitude, part of the mountain was made into a flower garden with hundreds of orchid kinds and other flowers.
 A romantic hangout for couples and friends.

 Admission: 70,000VND/adult, 20,000VND/child.

-- Sapa Market: The market of Sapa is a not only a center for goods exchanging but also a meeting place of Hmong, Dao, Nung ethnic minorities.
-Located in the center of Sapa (Luong Dinh Cua Street), the market is not easy to miss with thousands of goods, hand-made products on display.
-Tourists can also buy pharmaceutical products, forestry products and brocade clothing.
+The market of Sapa is not only a center for goods exchange but also a meeting place for Hmong, Dao, and Nung ethnic minorities.
+Located in the center of Sapa (Luong Dinh Cua Street), the market is not easy to miss with thousands of goods, and hand-made products on display.
+Tourists can also buy pharmaceutical products, forestry products, and brocade clothing.
 Food to enjoy here is the local specialty ‘Thang Co’ – a soup made from horse meat, bacon, borecole, chayote, corn wine.

-- Night Market: If you’re looking for a street food tour at night, we suggest you to join the Sapa town night market where several nightly grilled dishes like grilled beef, fish and vegetables can be found.
-It’s a wonderful local experience especially on chilly nights, you stay close to the fire and wait for your meat to be done.
-Don’t forget to use chili sauce and lemon-salt to eat with the meat.
+: If you’re looking for a street food tour at night, we suggest you join the Sapa town night market where several nightly grilled dishes like grilled beef, fish, and vegetables can be found.
+It’s a wonderful local experience, especially on chilly nights, you stay close to the fire and wait for your meat to be done.
+Don’t forget to use chili sauce and lemon salt to eat with the meat.

-Come to Muong Hoa Valley, you’ll be learning more on the age-old rice cultivation of the highland ethnic tribes, taking the scenic sights of mountain range covered in the terraced fields, forest and streams downhill.
+Come to Muong Hoa Valley, you’ll be learning more about the age-old rice cultivation of the highland ethnic tribes, taking the scenic sights of the mountain range covered in the terraced fields, forests and streams downhill.

 The poetic Muong Hoa River will take you to the idyllic hamlets of ethnic people such as Sa Seng village, Hang Da village and Hau Thao village.
-On the lowest altitude of 1000m, the valley is home to several minority groups, including Hmong, Zao, Zay….
+At the lowest altitude of 1000m, the valley is home to several minority groups, including Hmong, Zao, and Zay….